neurodroid/stimfit/doc/sphinx/manual/event_extraction.rst

 4. Extract all events
 ---------------------

-In the original file (minis.dat) we will extrac all events with the final template.
-Similarly as before, select in Analysis->Event detection -> Template matching, but now the final template is the second on the menu list (Fig. 26).
+In the original file (minis.dat) we will extract all events with the final template.
+As before, select in Analysis -> Event detection -> Template matching, but now the final template is the second on the menu list (Fig. 26).
 For this final run, we will lower the detection threshold to a value of 3, as suggested by Clements and Bekkers (1997).

     .. figure:: images/selectfinaltemplate.png